 In the context of the investigations of the cloud environments with respect to other processing options, the main results can be summarized as follows:

 – In general (for all type of scientific applications), a local cluster in “classical” setup mode performs as a virtual cluster installed on a cloud environment.
 But processing which requires message-passing system can be of an order of magnitude faster on a dedicated cluster, because of the faster inter-processor communication and faster CPU-to-disk transfer

 – compared to GRID computing, the cloud is easier to use because no middleware is necessary

-- cloud computing enabled the IPGP, Integral, LISA-Pathfinder, LISA, and Euclid team to provide easy-to-use processing environments to their teams.
+– cloud computing enabled the IPGP, Integral, LISA-Pathfinder, LISA, SVOM and Euclid team to provide easyto- use processing environments to their teams.
 The advantage of having exactly the same processing system (infrastructure agnostic), and thus being able to compare results more easily, outweighed the slightly reduced performance when compared to a local cluster environment

 – federated cloud systems such as France Grilles FG-cloud are the logical next step in order to provide projects with easy access to large computing power without generating large costs.

-- container technologies such as Docker allows to easily share code and reach to a production level on multi-infrastructures (local, grid, cloud, and cluster with the Singularity container solution).
+– container technologies such as Docker and Singularity in conjunction with continuous integration tools (GitLab-CI) allows to easily share code and reach to a production level on multi-infrastructures (local, grid, cloud, and cluster).

 – the next step is the management of containers with container orchestrators such as Kubernetes (k8s) that can replace classic job scheduler (Slurm, Grid Engine…) in order to execute container jobs on batch cluster.